JanRother/template-thesis-ostfalia/README.md

 - The **main file** is `main.tex`.
 It includes all other files and sets the general structure of the document.
 - The **chapters** are located in the directory `./chapters`.
 Each chapter is a separate file and is included in the main file.
 It is recommended to copy the `./chapters/template/` directory to a new directory to create a new chapter.
 Note, that new chapters have to be included in the main file, otherwise they will not be compiled.
 The `./chapters/example/` directory provides an example chapter with a simple structure and some content.
 For chapters dedicated to the appendix, the `./chapters/AA/` directory is provided as template and can, if needed, be copied and expended to new chapters `./chapters/BB/`, `./chapters/CC/`, and so on.
-- The **meta data** such like packages, commands, parameters and hyphenation are located in the directory `./meta`.
+- The **meta data** such like document styles are located in the directory `./meta`.
 The files are included in the main file and provide the general settings and definitions for the document.
   - `commands.tex` provides custom commands and environments.
   - `header.tex` provides settings for the document layout and appearance.
   - `hyphenation.tex` provides custom hyphenation rules.
   - `packages.tex` list all required packages and their settings.
   - `parameters.tex` provides the general parameters and configuration for the document.
-- The **cover** and **affidavit** are located in the root directory in the files `cover.tex` and `affidavit.tex`.
+- Content that is not part of the chapters but is relevant for the document, is located in the directory `./main`.
+Those files contain text for pages outside the main matter.
+  - `abstract.tex` contains the abstract of the work in German and English. (only visible in `thesis`-mode, see [Configuring the Document](#configuring-the-document))
+  - `affidavit.tex` contains the affidavit that the work was created independently including placeholders for signatures.
+  - `cover.tex` contains the cover page of the document.
+  - `glossaries.tex` contains the glossaries and acronyms used in the document and controlled by the `glossaries` package.
+  - `preface.tex` contains the preface of the document. (only visible in `thesis`-mode, see [Configuring the Document](#configuring-the-document))
 - **Literature** can be added to the file `literature.bib`, by using the *BibTeX* format.
 Data having the *BibTeX* format can be obtained from various sources and most of the literature databases provide the possibility to export the data in the *BibTeX* format.
 - **Images** used in the document should be placed in the `./images/` directory.
 The directory `./images/logos/` is intended to store logos and other images used in the cover and the affidavit.